-The Scrambler 1200, then, would be the elder sibling to the Street Scrambler which was launched a couple of years ago and, as the name suggests, it is powered by Triumph’s 1,200-cc HT or High Torque engine.
+The Scrambler 1200, then, is the elder sibling to the Street Scrambler which was launched a couple of years ago and, as the name suggests, it is powered by Triumph’s 1,200-cc HT or High Torque engine.
 That means 90 PS of peak power and 110 Nm of torque from a parallel-twin featuring the British marque’s signature 270° crank angle and mated to a six-speed gearbox.
 The bike is available in two variants internationally: XC and XE, the latter being the more off-road focused and is, as such, more expensive.
 Both bikes are more capable of handling the rough stuff than their smaller sibling though, which is why they lose the “Street” section from their moniker.
+However, the Indian market will only receive the XC variant for now.

 The minimalist, retro design features all the essentials for an off-road ready bike including a wide, adjustable handlebar, an exhaust that’s mounted high up on the frame to prevent damage and to allow for a bit of wading, a bash-plate to protect the bike’s underbelly, and fully-adjustable long-travel suspension – 45-mm USDs on the XC and 47-mm ones on the XE, with twin-spring shocks from Öhlins at the rear for both variants.
 The XE gets better travel from its shocks, though, with the XC getting 200-mm of travel front and rear, and the XE offering 250-mm of travel from both sets of suspension.